andy-byers/CalicoDB/README.md

 + [Contributions](#contributions)

 ## Disclaimer
-CalicoDB is in active development.
+CalicoDB is under active development.
 It is not ready for production.
-The author is not a professional database developer, so any type of feedback is appreciated.
+The author is not a professional database developer, so any type of feedback is appreciated!

 ## Features
 + Records are stored in buckets, each with an independent range of keys